yujinyan/blog/content/blog/posts/notes-rabbitmq-spring-boot.md

 ## Messages are ephemeral

 It's important to realize that in the AMQP model, the message broker just acts as a postman between sender and receiver.
 It holds on to the messages only temporarily.
-On successful delivery to all consumers, usually, the message is no longer available from the broker.
+After successful delivery to all consumers, usually, the message is no longer available from the broker.

 In contrast, Redis Stream and Kafka are more like databases.